If you're starting a business, you need to plan for the worst.

 Once you’ve completed your assessment of risks, assets, and business functions, train business continuity stakeholders and employees to ensure alignment.
 You can train employees when they’re first hired and include drills quarterly thereafter.

-By training your entire staff, you ensure that everyone is equipped with the knowledge they need in case a key stakeholder isn’t around when a disaster strikes.
+By training your entire staff, you ensure that everyone is equipped with the knowledge they need in case a key member of the management team isn’t around when a disaster strikes.
 Train several stakeholders for areas that impact their work.
-For example, a cybersecurity employee should know to whom to report a breach, even if the head of their department is on vacation.
+For example, a cybersecurity employee should know to whom to report a failed data backup solution, even if the head of their department is on vacation.

-(While not central to business continuity, consider training all employees in fire safety, CPR, and other health and safety risks.
+(While not central to business continuity planning, consider training all employees in fire safety, CPR, and other health and safety risks.
 The best-case scenario is not needing your continuity plan.)

 5. Identify vulnerabilities and alternatives